md5sha256/DataStructures/README.md

 # Compilation

-This project utilizes [Apache Maven](https://maven.apache.org/)as it's build tool.
+This project utilizes [Apache Maven](https://maven.apache.org/) as it's build tool.
 To compile the project into a JAR executable, please run `./mvnw package`.
 The executable can be found under the `target` folder.
 <br>

 <strong>This project require Java 8 or above</strong>